 13. Rump Steak

 Rump steak is a beef cut from the beef round primal (the part of the steer’s back leg).
-Muscle from this part is quite lean, but you might find it challenging because the leg and rump are often used for movement.
+Muscle from this part is quite lean, but you might find it a little tough because the leg and rump are often used for movement.

 In America, Rump Steak is the part between the chine cut and the leg.
-However, in England and Australia, Rump Steak is the American Sirloin.
+However, in England and Australia, Rump Steak goes by the name American Sirloin.
 This steak is perfect for stew or braising recipes to form a softness for the meat.

-Rump steak is a lean and tough meat perfect for marinating (at least four to five hours before cooking).
+Rump steak is a type of lean and tough meat perfect for marinating (the recommended marinating time for this steak is at least four to five hours before cooking).
 You can broil, sautee, or pan-fry the steak to make your favorite meal.

 14. Strip Steak

-Another type of beef cut from the cow’s short loin, Strip Steak, has the longissimus muscle that makes the entire meat tender.
-You can have a larger or smaller cut depending on your preference as longissimus is sizable.
+Another type of beef cut from the cow’s short loin, Strip Steak is extremely tender.
+You can adjust the size of the cut, depending on your preference.

 The steak is also known as a Kansas City strip or a New York strip.
 The tenderloin in the short loin is removed to form a bone-in strip loin (also called club steak).
 You can have the bone removed as the signature taste mostly comes from the longissimus muscle.

 You can use a grill, cast-iron skillet, or broiler to cook strip steak.
 Some people sear the steak on a skillet and then finish it in a preheated oven (425oF).
-You can add butter to this lean steak for a creamy taste.
+You can add butter to this lean steak for a richer taste

-The steak has a low fat content, so you should cook it rarer than other meat.
+The steak has a low fat content, so you should cook it for a shorter period of time than other meat.
 The outcome is a soft and slightly chewy texture that you will love.

 15. Flap Steak

-In the Bottom Sirloin part of the cow, a tasty beef steak cut with obliquus Internus Abdominis muscle will amaze your flavor.
+In the Bottom Sirloin part of the cow, a tasty beef steak cut with obliquus Internus Abdominis muscle will amaze your taste buds.
 Flap steak has a chewy and fibrous muscle that gives a flavorful taste.

 You can grill it at medium or high heat and slice it across the grain for a perfect tenderness..
 Then the meat is thinly sliced and served for a dazzling meal.
 Some recipes require grounding flap steak to make sausage or hamburger meat.